 What is a video frame?

-Each video consists of a number of still images, called video frames.
+Each video consists of several still images called video frames.
 Shown in a sequence, they create the illusion of a moving image.
 Each of them is shown on the screen for a very short time, for example, for 1/24 of a second.

 What is a timecode?

-Timecode is a sequence of numbers that describe a particular frame in the video.
+Timecode is a sequence of numbers describing a particular video frame.
 It is usually used in video production by camera assistants, who mark the beginning and end of a scene.

 The most common format for a timecode is